Transportation in Buffalo, New York: Streets and highways

 NY 33 (Kensington Expressway) — Serves Buffalo's east side, and also serves access to the Buffalo Niagara International Airport.

 NY 198 (Scajaquada Expressway) — Follows Scajaquada Creek and serves the Buffalo Zoo.
 Entirely within the Buffalo city limits.

 Three major expressways serve the city of Buffalo.
 The Scajaquada Expressway (NY 198) is primarily a limited access highway connecting Interstate 190 near Unity Island to New York State Route 33.
 The Kensington Expressway (NY 33) begins at the edge of downtown and the city's East Side, continues through heavily populated areas of the city, intersects with Interstate 90 in Cheektowaga and ends shortly at the airport.
 The Peace Bridge is a major international crossing located near the Black Rock district of the city.
 The bridge connects Fort Erie, Ontario with the city.

 Main Street

 Main Street runs for 6.5 miles (5.2 miles are a part of NY 5) from Downtown to the University at Buffalo south campus.

 Main street is the spine of the city dividing the city from east to west.
 Main street travels through many notable neighborhoods and areas of Buffalo.
 Areas of note include the Central Business District, the Theater District, Allentown, Central Park, and the University at Buffalo.
 It also for many decades has been the demarcation between racial and economic groups neighborhoods within the city, with the west side being generally wealthier and whiter and the east being generally poorer and with more people of color.

-Just north of the city the street runs through the town of Amhurst, a large Buffalo suburb.
+Just north of the city the street runs through the town of Amherst, a large Buffalo suburb.
 The road then travels east through the localities of Harris Hill, Batavia, and Le Roy, until reaching its terminus in Caledonia.